 With two hikes under your belt, now would be a good time to unload the cooler and head for a picnic area to feed your hungry family.
 A good place would be Chimneys Picnic Area, a 68-table rest and recreation site that can be found by picking up Newfound Gap Road after returning to the Sugarlands Visitor Center.
 Here you can park by your table and dip your toes in the nearby Little Pigeon River.

-4. Visit Clingmans Dome
+4. Visit Kuwohi

 Where to Stay

-Though it’s a little bit of a drive from Clingmans Dome, Greenbrier Campground is a great place to stay after your fun-filled day in the Smoky Mountains.
+Though it’s a little bit of a drive from Kuwohi, Greenbrier Campground is a great place to stay after your fun-filled day in the Smoky Mountains.
 What better way to make the most of your short time in the mountains than by spending a night underneath the stars?
 At Greenbrier Campground, you can camp the old-fashioned way in a tent, or stay in an RV or camping cabin!

 There is so much to see and so many things to do in the Great Smoky Mountains National Park.
 Reserve your spot at our campground today and get ready for an exciting day in the Smoky Mountains!